Funny Main WMG WebAnimation YMMV

 Carl: Aww, that's no fun!

 Paul: This has become the norm for you, Carl!
-Sequel Escalation: In the first video, Carl killed one person.
+Sequel Escalation: In the first video, Carl killed one person (an implied tresspasser, it must be admitted).
 In the fourth, he nukes an entire city.
 Spoof Aesop:

 Carl: Shhhh... do you hear that?
 That's the sound of forgiveness.

 Paul: That's the sound of people drowning, Carl.